 Visitors to the Ballymaloe Cookery School Gardens are encouraged to continue their explorations by following The Farm Walk which begins just beyond The Shell House as you enter the Wildflower Meadow.
-Susan Mannion, one of our gardeners, writes a very interesting quarterly Garden Diary which highlights in some detail what's happening both in the gardens and on the farm with each season's passing.
+Susan Mannion, has written a very interesting Garden Diary in the past, which highlights in some detail what's happening both in the gardens and on the farm with each season's passing.

 An integral part of the Ballymaloe Organic Farm is our Dairy.
 Every morning our 6 Jerseys cows are milked here and provide us with enough milk to produce our own cheese and yoghurt for the Cookery School and The Garden Shop.